LunaMod-Development/LunaMod-Bot/README.md

 1. Clone the repository
 2. Install the dependencies with `npm install`
-3. Rename `config.example.json` to `config.json` and edit it to your liking
+3. Get into the shell and do 'kill 1'
+4. Create an .env file and add ur bot token to it.
-4. Run the bot with `npm start`
+5. Run the bot with npm start

 ## License